tradingstrategy-ai/trading-strategy/docs/source/protocol/comparison.rst

 * Crypto trading bot services are centralised, there is no visibility how they operate inside and how secure they are.
 Giving an exchange API key to any service to makes it possible to `steal all your money on your cryptocurrenct exechange account <https://www.techradar.com/news/cybercriminals-have-abused-api-keys-to-steal-millions-in-crypto>`_.

-* `The centralised exchanges themselves are prone to insider hacks <https://www.coindesk.com/token-swaps-after-kucoin-280m-hack>`_ (`another incident <https://www.reddit.com/r/CryptoHopper/comments/ldo4pe/api_keys_are_invalid/>`_)
+* `The centralised exchanges themselves are prone to insider hacks <https://www.coindesk.com/token-swaps-after-kucoin-280m-hack>`_ (see `another incident <https://www.reddit.com/r/CryptoHopper/comments/ldo4pe/api_keys_are_invalid/>`_).

 * There is no visibility if these centralised services sell their order flow data to traders to trade against you, or trade against you themselves.

-* Capitalgram can be verified by anyone to act fair and honestly due to on-chain transparency.
+* Anyone can verify that Capitalgram protocol has act fair and honestly due to on-chain transparency.

 * Capitalgram has a community and open source ecosystem around it.